verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] 3 months ago I was obsessed with a soda can
 - [ ]  "I am scrubbing your scent from my skin, only to find you’ve been stained into my bones."
 - [ ] walking (especially without your phone — I know, scandalous)
+- [ ] And I say this after several lived experiences.
 For you.
 I’m already perfect.
 — James Baldwin